Wellness Programs: Designing a 2025 Workplace Plan for Stress

-"What gets measured gets managed."
+What gets measured gets managed.

-Understanding the Need for Stress Reduction Programs
+Understanding the Need for Stress Reduction in Wellness Programs

-Before designing any workplace wellness program, it’s important to understand the why.
+Before designing any workplace wellness programs, it’s important to understand the why.
 According to recent studies, workplace stress contributes to decreased productivity, higher absenteeism, and increased turnover.
 The American Institute of Stress reports that 83% of US workers suffer from work-related stress, with nearly half saying they need help learning how to manage it.

 | Cause of Stress | Percentage of Workers | Year |